 Wondering how to enjoy local agriculture?

 This page is an overview to highlight some of Chapel Hill and Orange County’s most unique agritourism offerings.
 The county is home to over 600 farms that offer products and activities straight to the consumer or through a local farmer's market.
 Actually, Orange County hosts five local Farmers’ Markets; Carrboro Farmer's Market, Chapel Hill Farmer's Market, Eno River Farmer's Market, Hillsborough Farmer's Market and Southern Village Farmer's Market.

 As you can tell by now, we love our farmers and we want you to get to know them too!
-Check out this Vitamin O essay about Howard and Karen McAdams.
-After reading, we know you'll mark your calendar for strawberry picking in May.
+Check out this video that highlights the farmers at Minka Farm and how you can enjoy their produce at Vimala's Curryblossom Café.

 You may also like Triangle Grown.
 The website highlights some of the largest and most unique agritourism offerings, and offers links for visitors to dig deeper into more complete lists of features, events, and trip ideas for the counties of Chatham, Durham, Johnston, Orange and Wake.